-

 Prototype

-User Control and Freedom—We wanted to give users control by organizing the products clearly and sorting them by age, type, and price.
+User Control and Freedom: We gave users control by clearly organizing products and sorting them by age, type, and price.

 Next Steps

-Discuss with stakeholders to select a better font style and color palette to improve readability.
+Collaborate with stakeholders to choose a more readable font style and color palette.

-Highlight to stakeholders the importance of an ‘About Me’ section that showcases their values, such as supporting women-owned and POC-owned businesses.
+Emphasize to stakeholders the importance of an ‘About Me’ section that highlights the company’s values, such as supporting women-owned and POC-owned businesses.

 Conclusion